g8os/EFBD/docs/config.md

 ![hotreload composition](/docs/assets/config_hotreload_composition.png)

 For composed configurations the situation is however a bit more complex.
-Here we have a composed configuration, called `NBDstorage`, which collects the primary-, template- and slave storage cluster, as well as the tlog clustet.
-All fields are optional except for the primary storage cluster.
+Here we have a composed configuration, called `NBDstorage`, which collects the primary-, template- and slave storage cluster, as well as the tlog cluster.
+All subconfigs (and thus subwatchers) are optional except for the primary storage cluster.

 In this example the final configuration is updated in 2 different scenarios:

 + The vdisk's NBD config is updated.
 In this case, the referenced ids are checked against the once already used (and watched).
 If a referenced id is different, it is recreated.
 If the update makes an id reference no longer exist, the previous used watcher is deleted.
 If no id reference is different, there is no update send to the user;
-+ A storage cluster is used, if the new storage cluster is different and valid, it is used, and send in updated form to the user;
++ A referenced cluster is update, if the new cluster is different and valid, it is send in updated form to the user (of that config);

 ## Sub Configs